auth0/docs/articles/quickstart/spa/_includes/_calling_api_use_rules.md

-::: panel Checkpoint
+::: note
-Try to log in to your application again.
+**Checkpoint:** Try to log in to your application again.
 Look at how the `access_token` differs from before.
 It is no longer an opaque token.
 Instead, it is now a JSON Web Token with a payload that contains your API identifier as audience and the scopes you created.
 :::

 ::: note